Trans Mountain Expansion Workers - TMX

 Western Canadian Sedimentary Basin - Packers Plus

-Large sections of British Columbia, Alberta and Saskatchewan are underlain by The Western Canada Sedimentary Basin (WCSB), a massive group of strata (a layer or a series of layers of rock in the ground) spanning from the Rocky Mountains in the west to the Canadian Shield in the east.
+Large sections of British Columbia, Alberta and Saskatchewan are underlain by the Western Canada Sedimentary Basin (WCSB), a massive group of strata (series of layers of rock in the ground) spanning from the Rocky Mountains in the west to the Canadian Shield in the east.

 The WCSB is made of sedimentary rocks which typically have very desirable properties for oil and gas reservoirs.
 It’s this massive group of reservoir-prone rocks that hold the third largest oil reserves and fifth largest shale gas reserves in the world.